Short on time for dinner? No worries! You can have these easy Instant Pot Mashed Potatoes ready in minutes! No more waiting for potatoes to boil.

 Yes!
 Purple potatoes make excellent mashed potatoes and are linked to life longevity.
 Plus, they are pretty.

-To lighten your potatoes, feel free to use chicken stock instead of cream or milk.
+To lighten your homemade mashed potatoes, feel free to use chicken stock instead of cream or milk.
 Start with half and add in as needed.
 It isn’t as thick, so you might not need as much.

 You probably overworked them.
 It is a common mistake since people think the more they whip them, the fluffier they will get.